-COM 40701 Advanced video i foduction
+ne of the following.

-One of the following:
+Design I

-ART 23023 Design I
+American Government

-HPS 13353 American Government
+Web Design

-ITS 12100 Web Design
+Marketing

-OAD 31863 Marketing
+16 hours from COM course offerings including an additional production course

-16 hours from COM course offerings including an additional production course requirements must be met to acquire a concentration.
+Any of the following concentrations may be added to the communication major at The College.
+All communication major requirements must be met to acquire a concentration.
 Students may acquire multiple concentrations.
 No two courses may count toward two concentrations unless it is listed in the requirements of both concentrations.
 Concentrations are available in advertising, broadcast/radio, journalism, public relations, speech performance, and visual communication.
 Please consult your advisor for requirements and course offerings.